calculated-finance/calc-rs-osmosis/contracts/dca/README.md

 #### Domain Logic

 - update the vault balance to include the deposited funds
+- update the vault deposited_amount to include the deposited funds
 - if the vault status is inactive:
   - update the vault status to active
 - save a vault funds deposited event
+- if the vault was inactive and had no trigger, create a new trigger and execute the vault

 #### Assertions

 - no vault should ever have balance < 0
 - every vault that gets topped up should be active afterwards

+### Disburse Escrow

+#### Validation

+- the sender must be the admin address or the contract address

+#### Domain Logic

+- if the vault has no escrowed funds, return early
+- evaluate the fee according to the performance assessment strategy & escrowed balance
+- return the fee to the fee collector
+- return the remaining escrowed funds to the vault destinations

+#### Assertions

+- the vault escrowed balance should be disbursed entirely
+- the vault escrowed balance should be set to 0